 Fish Sleeps During The Night.

-Most aquarists keep Amano in a fish tank with their pet fishes.
-The reason behind keeping Amano with fishes is that the aquarists want to keep their tank clean and algae free.
-And Amano is excellent at cleaning tanks.
+Most aquarists keep amano in a fish tank with their pet fishes.
+The reason behind keeping amano with fish is that the aquarists want to keep their tank clean and algae-free.
+And amano is excellent at cleaning tanks.

 Most fish are diurnal, i.e., they feed and swim during the day and sleep at night.
-And this is the best time for Amano to feed on algae.
-They don’t feel threatened at this time of the night and will relentlessly graze right till the morning.
+And this is the best time for amano to feed on algae.
+They don’t feel threatened at this time of the night and will relentlessly graze right into the morning.

 Abundance Of Food Also Cause This.

-If you are feeding your Amanos more than necessary, they will have abundant food and won’t venture out during the day.
-The reason Amanos come out is when they require food and have to graze.
+If you are feeding your amanos more than necessary, they will have abundant food and won’t venture out during the day.
+When hungry, these shrimps come out to graze.

-But if food is already being delivered to their nooks and corners and they won’t need to come out and scavenge.
+But if there’s sufficient food being supplied, they won’t come out is already being delivered to their nooks and corners and they won’t need to come out and scavenge.

-So, next time you need to keep notice of how much you are feeding to your Amano.
-The way you can check how hungry your Amanos are by putting some algae pellets in the tank and see how your Amano reacts.
-If they are hungry, then they will come out of their hide and will devour quickly.
+So, next time you need to keep notice of how much you are feeding to your amano.
+The way you can check how hungry your shrimps are by putting some algae pellets in the tank and seeing how they react.
+If they are hungry, they will come out of their hide and will devour quickly.